 Interviewer: And for a patient that has one of the cancers that you use HIPEC to treat, if they were unaware of HIPEC surgery, that that was even an option, what would their path of treatment look like?
 And then I want to talk about what it would look like if they were aware of what HIPEC was available.

 Dr. Ward: So the treatment for all these diseases is different depending on if they have other treatment options.
-For appendix tumors and/or cancer, there are less options in terms of systemic therapy or radiation, so chemo or radiation.
+For appendix tumors and/or cancer, there are fewer options in terms of systemic therapy or radiation, so chemo or radiation.
 So, for those patients, HIPEC or cytoreductive surgery is commonly one of the only options.
-While other cancers like gastric cancer and colorectal cancer have other treatment regimens, like systemic chemotherapy, that can be incorporated with surgery.
+Other cancers like gastric cancer and colorectal cancer have other treatment regimens, like systemic chemotherapy, that can be incorporated with surgery.

 Interviewer: And for the first group that you talked about where HIPEC is kind of the treatment, are there patients that aren't aware that it's an option and don't get any treatment?